HyperMax6/Jouwloon.py/README.md

 <br>`pip install requests`
 <br>`pip install bs4`

+This will not work if you have 2fa turned on.
+I'm not that smart :(

 ## Log in
 To log in use the function `jouwloon.login(username, password)`.
 This function will return the request session which is needed to make further requests.